·Research

 This matters for monitoring because the unit of analysis shifts.
 A signature-era monitor reasons about a specific observed action: was this byte sequence malicious?
 A monitor of a generative system must reason about the distribution from which the action was sampled: was the policy that produced this action consistent with the policy expected of an agent in this role?
 Two actions can be byte-identical but come from policies whose other samples differ in ways that matter.
 Two actions can look entirely different but come from policies that agree everywhere it counts.

-The distinction between tendency and variance becomes load-bearing.
+Monitoring must distinguish tendency from variance.
 A system's tendency is the mode of its policy under a given context.
 Its variance is the breadth of the policy around that mode.
 Heuristic monitoring calibrates against tendency because tendency is what gets logged; instruction hijacking and emergent misbehavior exploit variance because variance is what evades the calibration.
-A finance-domain agent that 99% of the time pulls account balances may, 1% of the time under a specific hijacked context, exfiltrate them.
-The 1% is a distributional tail event of the same policy, not a separate malicious tool.
-Monitoring that treats it as a separate tool is looking for an artifact that does not exist.
+An unsafe tail event can arise from the same policy as routine behavior, without introducing a separately identifiable malicious tool.

 4.2 Runtime adaptation